cbev0x/cbev0x.github.io/_posts/2026-05-02-HackTheBox-Media.md

 published: true
 ---

 This box is rated medium difficulty on HTB.
 It involves us exploiting a file upload feature on a website in order to capture a user's NTLMv2 hash and crack it offline.
 After using those credentials to grab a shell, we can create an NTFS junction between the file uploads directory and the webroot to get a reverse shell in the context of the web service.
 We can use public tools to recover this account's default privileges and gain access to the SeImpersonatePrivilege.
-This is then abused to escalate privileges with one of the Potato exploits, granting a shell as NT AUTHORITY\SYSTEM.
+This is then abused to escalate privileges with one of the Potato exploits, granting a shell as **NT AUTHORITY\SYSTEM**.

 ## Host Scanning
 I begin with an Nmap scan against the target IP to find all running services on the host; Repeating the same for UDP yields no results.